splinesoft/MUDRammer/readme.md

 ## Notes

 - MUDRammer builds with the iOS 8 SDK and has a minimum deployment target of iOS 7.
 MUDRammer will soon build with the iOS 9 SDK and require a minimum deployment target of iOS 8: [#254](https://github.com/splinesoft/MUDRammer/pull/254)
-- The Xcode project has a `CFBundleIdentifier` of `com.splinesoft.theMUDRammer`.
-I have never owned the domain `splinesoft.com`, only `splinesoft.net`, so the correct bundle ID should be `net.splinesoft.theMUDRammer`.
-I made this naming mistake in 2012.
-Bundle IDs cannot be changed after app release, so Xcode has shamed me for my mistake every time I open the project, thousands of times over the last few years.
 - The project's `CFBundleShortVersionString` is `trolololol` and its `CFBundleVersion` is `1337`.
 These values are intentionally obvious to indicate Debug builds.
 The correct marketing version and build numbers are filled in by Jenkins at release build time by [my build script, SSBuild](https://github.com/splinesoft/SSBuild).
 - MUDRammer has a separate app icon to distinguish Debug builds, [no code required!](http://list.her.sh/beta-app-icons)